Last Updated: November 16, 2023

 Score Distribution Chart

-The score distribution of the AP test scores of the year 2020 for select subjects including their mean scores and percentage of students that received a passing grade have been mentioned below.
+The score distribution of the AP test scores of the year 2022 for subjects including their mean scores and percentage of students that received a passing grade have been mentioned below.

 Special Score Structures in AP